GLOBE Trainers Process - Trainers

 In order to grow the capacity of the GLOBE community, The GLOBE Program has a long history of certifying new Trainers and Mentor Trainers.
 As a result of these efforts, GLOBE has created a vibrant and capable network of members equipped with the skills necessary to accomplish both our mission and strategic goals .

 During the certification process, it is crucial for the Trainers leading our workshops to be knowledgeable in The GLOBE Program.
 This includes maintaining a firm grasp of our protocols, procedures, collected/recorded data quality and best practices for teachers implementing GLOBE in their own educational settings.

 Types of GLOBE Trainers

 GLOBE Trainers serve as not only educators, but also in supporting roles for teachers implementing GLOBE in their educational environments.
 This support structure helps ensure that GLOBE's protocols and processes are correctly followed in the classroom .

 There are currently two different types of certified trainers: GLOBE Trainers and GLOBE Mentor Trainers.
 To learn more about how each role functions within The GLOBE Program, review the Trainer Definitions below:

 Certified to train educators in various GLOBE scientific protocols, educational activities and the GLOBE scientific research process.
 GLOBE Trainers are the program's front-line ambassadors, acting as the interface between The GLOBE Program and teachers/faculty from elementary through university grade levels.
 Trainers also serve as representatives of the program to the general public.

 Aids in expanding our community of GLOBE Trainers by mentoring Candidate Trainers.
 GLOBE does not expect that all Trainers will want to become Mentor Trainers.
-Only active Trainers with a passion for serving the GLOBE community by actively mentoring, observing and assessing Candidate Trainers should seek this designation.
+Only active Trainers for 2 years minimum with a passion for serving the GLOBE community by actively mentoring, observing and assessing Candidate Trainers should seek this designation.